protontypes/open-sustainable-technology/README.md

 ### Wind Turbines
 - [makani](https://github.com/google/makani) - was a project to develop a commercial-scale airborne wind turbine, culminating in a flight test of the Makani M600 off the coast of Norway.
-- [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15MW reference wind turbine repository developed in conjunction with IEA Wind.
+- [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15 MW reference wind turbine repository developed in conjunction with IEA Wind.
 - [windpowerlib](https://github.com/wind-python/windpowerlib) - The windpowerlib is a library to model the output of wind turbines and farms.
 - [turbinesFoam](https://github.com/turbinesFoam/turbinesFoam) - is a library for simulating wind and marine hydrokinetic turbines in OpenFOAM using the actuator line method.
 - [nalu-wind](https://github.com/Exawind/nalu-wind) - Solver for wind farm simulations targeting exascale computational platforms.